TOKYO ELECTRON LIMITED

 We respect the various lifestyles of its employees and is investing effort into providing an environment where each employee can thrive.
 In addition, to the system made available by existing laws, we are independently building a substantial framework that allows employees to adopt a flexible approach to work that accords with diverse life events such as raising children or caring for family members.

 With regard to the situation in Japan, we have acknowledged the maximum extension of the childcare leave period to the day a child reaches three years of age, as well as expanding our provision of a reduced working hours program for childcare to include employees rearing children as far as graduation from elementary school.
-In addition to leave to care for a sick or injured child, we are enriching the provision of support through establishment of our own childcare leave, etc. As a result, currently in Japan, 42% of female TEL employees are working mothers.
-To further our support for the compatibility of work, and nursing care, nursing care leave on full pay is available for up to five days.
+Our support for the compatibility of work, and nursing care, nursing care leave on full pay is available for up to five days.
+In addition, the uptake of paternity leave has been increasing and reached 63.8% in fiscal year 2025.
 We are advancing improvement of the system, for instance, by allowing nursing care leave to be taken up to three times per person requiring nursing care for a one year in total.

 System Overview Eligible employees Notes